ZachMoreno/personal-dev/reading.md

 ## In Progress

+- [ ] Red Mars
+- [ ] Start with Why: How Great Leaders Inspire Everyone to Take Action
 - [ ] Code of the Extraordinary Mind
 - [ ] Welcome to the Universe: An Astrophysical Tour
-- [ ] What to Think about Machines that Think
 - [ ] Nudge
 - [ ] The Meaning of Human Existence
 - [ ] Why Smart People Hurt
-- [ ] Endgame: The Complete Zero Line Chronicles
-- [ ] The Cat's Craddle
 - [ ] Chi Running

 ## Will Read

-- [ ] How Output Management
+- [ ] High Output Management
 - [ ] The Effective Executive: The Definitive Guide to Getting the Right Things Done
 - [ ] Poor Charlie's Almanack
 - [ ] The New Digital Age